Helpful advice and information

 Early Years –Tips for helping you and your child communicate, expert information prepared by Nicola Hart, our Speech and Language Advisor and head of our Member Support Team.
 She has compiled guidance on how your child learns to speak and use language as well as tips for helping you and your child communicate with each other and the world in the best possible way.
 The information is broken down into life stages from the early years right up to adulthood.

 Sea and Learn – We’re continuing with our See and Learn Programme which is an evidence-based and structured teaching programme that teaches speech, language and reading skills in small steps for children with Down syndrome up to 6 years of age.
-The programme is designed to help educators and parents provide young children with additional support and practice they need to learn language.
+The programme is designed to help educators and parents provide young children with additional support and the practice they need to acquire language skills.

 Here is a training video for parents, early years educators and teachers working with young children using the See and Learn Programme during the pandemic featuring Down Syndrome Ireland’s Early Years Specialist Olive Buckeridge.
 The See and Learn programme is run by the charity thanks to funds raised as part of our HB Fundays campaign.

 Communication Development Activities – These weekly issued resources have been developed by our Early Years Specialist, Olive Buckeridge.
 Olive has used these activities in individual and group therapy sessions.
 These activities can be easily carried out at home as each activity is nice and short.
 You can do one, some, or all of these activities.
 You may choose to do them daily or weekly, it’s completely up to you: